qdrant/examples/lambda-search/README.md

-# Serverless Semantic Search for your web-site
+# Serverless Semantic Search for Your Website

 The project demonstrates how to build a full-fledged semantic search for your web-site using Mighty, Cohere or OpenAI embeddings, [Qdrant](https://qdrant.tech/) vector search engine and [AWS Lambda](https://aws.amazon.com/lambda/).